 New students learn Vipassana by taking an intensive, residential ten-day course.
 Instructions are provided by S.N.
 Goenka on video and audio tapes.
 One or more assistant teachers are also present to provide guidance and answer any questions about the technique.

-After reviewing information about the program, course requirements, and the Code of Discipline, you can check the Course Schedule to see which dates are available and register for a course either online, by fax, or by mail.
-To register by fax or by mail, contact the Registrar and the number below.
+After reviewing information about the program, course requirements, and the Code of Discipline, you can check the Course Schedule to see which dates are available and register for a course online.

 How much does a course cost?